Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 - Netsmart released Avatar Cal-PM 2024 Update 54 (for returning data elements in getClientDetails operation).
 This relates to required MDM changes.

 ###NEXT STEPS:
-NTST resolved SF case CS3403622.
-We are receiving the transactions from LA DEV in MDM TEST.
-NTST is working on resolving the SOGI and Merge issues.
 -SOGI, Race, and Ethnicity data elements are being received now from the Create Client and Update Client transactions SF Case CS3317075.
-There is an issue with receiving only one Race value.
-We should be receving multiple values for Race.
+There is an issue with Race - We are not receiving multiple values for Race.
 NTST is working on this issue.
 -MDM is now receiving Client Merge transactions for post-merge clients in LA DEV.
 SF Case CS3317024.
 GetClient By ID operation in FHIR is not returning Non-Surviving ID in the Output of the Surviving ID response.
-We have a meeting with NTST on Monday 2/3/2025 to discuss remaining issues.
+We met with NTST on Monday 2/3/2025 to discuss remaining issues.
+We do not have an ETA on a resolution to these issues.
 Regarding the "An error has occurred" message BizTalk is returning to NTST, we are actively investigating the issue and working on a solution.

 - Resolve authentication issue with ISD.
 - Dev and testing as needed based on Netsmart changes.